Utkar5hM/mariadb-ebpf-exporter/README.md

 - The `-f` flag is an optional argument.
 Use it if your mysqld is located in a different path and not symlinked.
 By default, mariadbd is usually symlinked to /usr/bin/mysqld, so the argument is not required in that case better to have a check.
 This also makes sure that the correct symbol name is found and used while building for your version of mariadb/mysql.

-- The `-d` flag is an optional argument.
-Use it if you want to build for a different version of mariadb/mysql.
-The support for mysql is in development and will be added soon.
+- The `-d` flag specifies the database server mariadb or mysql.
+Use it if you want to build for a different version of mysql.
+By default, it is set to mariadb.

 - The `-a` flag is an optional argument.
 It is for specifying mysqld/mariadbd path where the ebpf probes will be attached.
 By default, it is set to /usr/bin/mysqld.
 It is not required to be set for docker-attach-run and docker-attach-build as it will be automatically set to the running container's process pid exe path `/proc/1/exe`. ( Note: This docker-attach-run will start a container by having pid namespace of the the db container and will attach the probes to the process with pid 1 in that namespace.
 So, make sure that the db container is running before running this command. )